 - Qualifying round will be held on Saturday in the free-play area at 8 NES Stations from 10AM-3:45PM (“last game” will be announced at 3:45PM, and all games in progress may be completed at that time).

-- Entry fee is $15.
-Once paid, entrants can make as many qualifying attempts as they are wiling to stand in line for.
+- Entry fee is $20.
+Once paid, entrants can make as many qualifying attempts as they are willing to stand in line for.
 NES stations will be available to rent for one period of one hour for an additional fee (for more info, see NEW RULES below).

 - Qualifying attempts will be on type A Tetris for highest score starting on level 9 or higher.

 - Once an entrant’s game is over for any reason, they must make sure their score is recorded by a scorekeeper and then return to the back of the line for another attempt.

 - The Qualifying Round will determine the seeding of a 40-player tournament bracket.

 - Note: CTWC-approved Qualifying Events are held around the world in the year preceding the CTWC (see Global).
 The winners of these events may automatically qualify for placement in the bracket if the following conditions are met: 1) The Qualifying Event must be a NTSC NES Tetris competition, and 2) The winner must have qualified at the Qualifying Event with a score of 700,000 or above.

 - Qualifying Event winners who meet the above criteria are “Auto Qualifiers”.